 Of the plots of Satan: He commands you to meet the poor and the needy with a scowl and to not see them as humans.

-It is of the perfection of God’s mercy that He causes various afflictions to seize the servant.
-His testing him, putting him through trials, and preventing him from many of his goals and desires are from His mercy toward him, but the servant, out of his ignorance and transgression, makes accusations against his Lord for His testing him.
-And of His mercy toward His servants: Testing them with His commandments, out of mercy and protection.
 He has no need for their obedience toward His commands, for He is the Needless, the Praiseworthy, and He has no stinginess toward them when He forbids them from what He has forbidden them, for He is the Most Giving, the Most Gracious.
-And of His mercy is that He reduces the worldly life for them and clouds it in their eyes so that they do not take comfort in it and do not put their trust in it, so that they put their desire in the eternal bliss in His home and by His side.
-And of His mercy is that He warns them about Himself, so that they do not become deceived about Him by treating Him in an unfitting manner [i.e. by assuming that He will love them regardless of what they do, so that sinning becomes easy and habitual for them].
+Of His mercy is that He reduces the worldly life for them and clouds it in their eyes so that they do not take comfort in it and do not put their trust in it, so that they put their desire in the eternal bliss in His home and by His side.
+And of His mercy is that He warns them about Himself, so that they do not become deceived about Him by treating Him in an unfitting manner.

 A group has said: To patiently restrain oneself from sinning is better [than doing good deeds], since it is more difficult.
 Good deeds are done by both righteous and wicked people, but only the sincere in faith abstain from sinning.
-They said: [Abstaining from sinning is better than doing good deeds because] abandoning what one’s ego loves is evidence that the person for which it was abandoned is more beloved that one’s own self and desires, as opposed to doing what someone loves, which does not necessarily mean that the person is more beloved to us than ourselves.
+They said that abandoning what one’s ego loves is evidence that the person for which it was abandoned is more beloved that one’s own self and desires, as opposed to doing what someone loves, which does not necessarily mean that the person is more beloved to us than ourselves.

 Whoever makes it a habit to perform deeds for the sake of God finds nothing harder than performing deeds for the sake of other than Him, and whoever makes it a habit to perform deeds for the sake of his desires and his own fortune finds nothing harder than performing deeds with sincerity and for the sake of God.
 This is true in all categories of deeds; a person who always spends in the way of God finds it difficult to spend in the way of other than Him, and vice versa.